WebAhead7/SimilarWords/README.md

 <p align="center"> The autocomplete search depends on your input, sensitive to any letter typed in the input element </p>

-<p font-size="large" font-weight="bold">Available soon!!!!!
+Available soon!!!!!
-A communication app that helps understanding the meaning of given word. </p>
+A communication app that helps understanding the meaning of given word.

 ## Built With